GregRos/meta-types/1 Definitions.md

 ### Needs more exploration

 I’m not exactly sure how the implicit structure is applied and how it would work in different situations.

-What I originally had was an equivalence constraint combined with type inference.
-That acted in broadly the same way, but I quickly realized it’s actually one of the most important features of meta types, and it should be phrased that way.

 Some of the potential issues are:

 * What happens if you have two meta types with different implicit structure but the same explicit structure?
 * Does a meta object actually get the structure, or is it more like an extension method type of deal?

-When it was an equivalence constraint, inference would just try to construct the type based on its definition at the point of call – or fail to do so, which would probably result in an instantiation error.
-I’m not sure if that’s the best way though.
+However, this is actually not how I originally envisioned this feature — it used to work as an equivalence constraint together with meta object inference.
+The burden of constructing the necessary structure would always fall on instantiation, which should be able to use the constraining expression together with assigning what we call non-implicit structure.

+Of course it could also fail to construct the instance and error.

+I’m not sure if basing a feature like this on inference is the best way, but let’s just assume this is how it works until we have something better.

 ## Shorthands